-We have audited the accompanying financial statements of the governmental activities, the business-type activities and each major fund of the DeKalb County Public Building Commission (the PBC), Sycamore, Illinois, as of and for the year ended December 31, 2008, which collectively comprise the PBC's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities and each major fund of the DeKalb County Public Building Commission (the PBC), Sycamore, Illinois, a component unit of DeKalb County, Illinois, as of and for the year ended December 31, 2009, which collectively comprise the PBC's basic financial statements as listed in the table of contents.
 These basic financial statements are the responsibility of the PBC's management.
 Our responsibility is to express an opinion on these basic financial statements based on our audit.